 - Earn at restaurants.
 Earn 1 point for every $3 spent at Swiss Chalet, Harvey’s, Montana’s, Milestones, Bier Markt, East Side Mario’s, Kelseys, Fionn MacCool’s, D’Arcy McGee’s, Paddy Flaherty’s, and Tir nan Òg.
 Every 1,000 points can be redeemed for $10 off your meal.

 I took advantage of the Scene Visa spending bonus

 If you want to bolster your earning power, the Scotiabank Scene Visa card gives you 1 point for every $1 spent on the card, and 5 points for every $1 spent at Cineplex.
-If you spend $500 on the card in the first three months, you’ll get 4,000 bonus points — that’s four free movies (offer ends November 21, 2021).
 The card has no annual fee, and Scene points can be converted to Scotia Rewards points (and vice versa).
 I opened my Scene Visa card in August 2016, so that bonus and my everyday spending on the card were the meat and bones behind my 10 free movie tickets.

 - No annual fee; 19.99% interest rate on purchases

 - Earn 5 Scene points per dollar at Cineplex theatres, 1 point per dollar on all other purchases

 - Earn 1 point for every $3 spent at partner restaurants (Swiss Chalet, Harvey’s, Montana’s, Milestones, Bier Markt, Eastside Mario’s, Kelsey’s, and Fionn MacCool’s)